No products in the cart.

 Check out the WHAT YOU WILL LEARN Tab for a list of topics.

 This program was recorded live on July 13 & 15, 2021.
-The recorded package is available in audio or video format and includes seminar materials.
+The recorded packages are now available in audio or video format and includes seminar materials.*

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.